RomainSepulchre/DOTS-ECS_Experiments/Assets/Notes/EntitiesSystems.md

 Each system belong to a world and generally the entities of a world are only accessed by a system that belong to him.
 However, it's not a strict limitation: systems, monobehaviour or any code can access the entities of any world.

 There is two main type of systems:
-- [`ISystem`][isystem]: an interface that can be implemented for unmanaged systems and iscompatible with Burst.
+- [`ISystem`][isystem]: an interface that can be implemented for unmanaged systems and is compatible with Burst.
 - [`SystemBase`][systembase]: a class that can be inherited for managed systems but is not compatible for Burst.

 **In general, `ISystem` should be used over `SystemBase`** to get the performance benefits of burst compilation. `SystemBase` has convenient features but at the comprise of using garbage collection allocations or increased sourgen compilation time.